ukwa/ukwa-pywb/docs/deployment.md

      ./pywb:/webarchive
 ```

+Note that any local paths used in `config.yaml` should be absolute paths in /webarchive as the working directory is not set to `/webarchive`

-See [Configuration Format](configuration] for more details on setting up the config directory.
+See [Configuration Format](configuration.md) for more details on setting up the configuration.

 ## UWSGI Production Deployment